fgoujeon/maki/README.md

 What is *not* implemented (yet):

-* elaborate ways to enter and exit a submachine (e.g. forks, history and exit points);
+* elaborate ways to enter and exit a composite_state (e.g. forks, history and exit points);
 * event deferral;
 * optional thread safety with mutexes.